 If your JVM memory utilization looks good and your garbage collector works without causing trouble, you shouldn’t spend time turning your garbage collection.
 You will most likely be more effective in refactoring the code to be more efficient.

 So how do we say that the garbage collector does a good job?
-We can look into our monitoring, like our own Sematext Cloud.
-It will provide you information regarding your JVM memory utilization, the garbage collector work and of course the overall performance of your application.
+Your Java monitoring tool will provide you information regarding your JVM metrics, including its memory utilization, the garbage collector work, and of course the overall performance of your application.
 For example, have a look at the following chart:

 In this chart, you can see something called “shark tooth”.
 Usually, it is a sign of a healthy JVM heap.
 The largest portion of the memory, called the old generation, gets filled up and then is cleared by the garbage collector.
 If we would correlate that with the garbage collector timings we would see the whole picture.
 Knowing all of that we can judge if we are satisfied with how the garbage collection is working or if tuning is needed.

 Another thing you can look into is garbage collection logs that we discussed in the previous blog post about how to analyze Java garbage collections.
 You can also use tools like jstat or any Java profiler.
 They will give you detailed information regarding what’s happening inside your JVM, especially when it comes to heap memory and garbage collection.

 There is also one more thing that you should consider when thinking about garbage collection performance tuning.
 The default Java garbage collection settings may not be perfect for your application, so to speak.
 Meaning, instead of going for more hardware or for more beefy machines you may want to look into how your memory is managed.
 Sometimes tuning can decrease the operation cost lowering your expenses and allowing for growth without growing the environment.